XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 # **delete_time_entry**
 > delete_time_entry(xero_tenant_id, project_id, time_entry_id)

-Allows you to delete a time entry
+Deletes a time entry for a specific project

 Allows you to delete a specific time entry